dalpras/smart-template/README.md

 ## Introduction

+Tired of template engines that create new languages that transpile to PHP and need custom service injectings or other tricks?
+Well PHP 8 have the potential for building an engine based on callbacks lightning fast.
+Just PHP! with a builtin tag replacing system and rendering functions in a very small code.
-The `TemplateEngine` class is a part of the SmartTemplate library, designed for efficient template rendering.
+The class `TemplateEngine` is a part of the smart-template library, designed for efficient template rendering, it's the core of the system.
-It allows you to manage templates stored in a directory and render them by replacing placeholders with values provided through an array or callback functions.
+It allows you to manage templates stored in a directory that mute to callbacks rendering functions with placeholders.
 Additionally, you can customize attribute rendering for HTML elements to suit your specific needs.

 ## Features